The Silly Scoville Scale

 Sometimes, when you eat something, the experience is fleeting.
 A piece of chocolate, a scoop of ice cream.
 One second filled with delicious satisfaction, the next second, gone.

-Not with a Habanero.
-Good luck the next morning.
-You’ll probably want to stock up on these before you try eating any raw Habanero peppers.
+Not with a habanero.
+Good luck the next morning after you finish your cup of coffee.
+You’ll probably want to stock up on these before you try eating any raw scotch bonnets.
 Also, prepare the milk.

 500K – 1M Scovilles

 Did you know that capsaicin is the compound found in peppers that makes them hot?
-Did you know that it is most likely present to deter insects?
+Did you know that it is most likely present to deter fungus?

 Well, it has the side effect of causing small animals to spontaneously combust on contact*.
 These types of peppers are devilishly hot, and the pepper names start to reflect the level of torture on the palate.